AI21Labs/ai21-python/README.md

 ### Azure

-If you wish to interact with your Azure endpoint on Azure AI Studio, use the the `AI21AzureClient` and `AsyncAI21AzureClient` clients.
+If you wish to interact with your Azure endpoint on Azure AI Studio, use the `AI21AzureClient` and `AsyncAI21AzureClient` clients.

 The following models are supported on Azure: